ahabeger/indexWiki/README.md

  -- command line opts refinement
  -- filenames from globals to parameters
  -- profile - the I/O shouldn't be *that* slow - 70% of all time is xmltextreaderread
+ -- moreWiki removed from being a variable to a returned value

  Not going to do:
  interactive shell? find all .XML files in the current directory for input